MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: MICE - Minimal Interaction Cross Encoder

 \subsection{Architecture}

-Compared to a standard cross-encoder, MICE differs in three principal architectural choices: \textbf{(1) Mid-fusion} first encodes the query $Q$ and document $D$ independently; \textbf{(2) Light Cross-Attention} only transfers information from a frozen document representation to the query; \textbf{(3) Layer Dropping} reduces the number of interaction layers.
-We detail each of these architectural choices in the following paragraphs.
-An overview of MICE is depicted in \Cref{fig:MICE}.
+Compared to a standard cross-encoder, MICE differs in four principal architectural choices: \textbf{(1) Mid-Fusion} first encodes the query and document independently; \textbf{(2) Light Cross-Attention} only transfers information from a frozen document representation to the query; \textbf{(3) Layer Dropping} reduces the number of interaction layers; \textbf{(4) Lexical Head} optionally transfers lexical (exact match) information to upper interaction layers.
+We detail each of these choices in the following paragraphs, and provide an overview of MICE in \Cref{fig:MICE}.